-We will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease.

-- 41. Plaintiff and all similarly situated Class members have suffered a direct physical loss of and damage to their property because they have been unable to use their property for its intended purpose. - 42.
-The exclusion contained in the Virus and Bacteria endorsement is not applicable because Plaintiff's and other class members', losses were not caused by a "virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease", Rather, the efficient proximate cause of Plaintiff's, and other Class Members' losses, were precautionary measures taken by the governments of their respective counties and states to prevent the spread of COVID-19 in the future, not because coronavirus was found in or on Plaintiff's insured property.
+- (1) Any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease. - 39.
+The exclusion contained in the Virus and Bacteria endorsement is not applicable because Plaintiff's, and other class members', losses were not caused by a "virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease", Rather, the efficient proximate cause of Plaintiff's, and other Class Members' losses, were precautionary measures taken by their respective States to prevent the spread of COVID-19 in the future, not because coronavirus was found in or on Plaintiff's insured property. - 40.
+Notwithstanding the foregoing, by way of letter dated March 19, 2020, Cumberland denied Plaintiff's claims for business interruption coverage, claiming, inter alia, that Plaintiff had not suffered a physical loss or damage as a result of being shut down by the Closure Orders and that Plaintiff's loss was caused by a virus.